RASMDep/SMART-npj_moodifAI/README.md

 - **File Name(s):** `HRV_ACC_timeseries_24hour_clean_25percent_smart.pkl`

-This file contains preprocessed HRV and ACC time series data, and it serves as the input for the machine learning models developed in this project.
+These files contain preprocessed HRV and ACC time series data, and they serve as the input for the machine learning models developed in this project.